 1. Credit counseling

-While you don’t have to hire an attorney, it’s recommended that you hire one to help you properly navigate the bankruptcy process.
+While you don’t have to hire a bankruptcy attorney, it’s recommended that you hire one to help you properly navigate the bankruptcy process.

 3. Filing a petition

-Once you’ve completed the first two steps, you will file a petition for bankruptcy.
+Once you’ve completed the first two steps, you will file a petition for bankruptcy with the bankruptcy court.
 Along with this petition, you’ll file:

 - Schedules of assets and liabilities.